LEGO Old Trafford - Manchester United (10272)

 What the build is actually like, and the pieces worth knowing about.

-On the parts front there's real treasure for collectors.
+On the parts front there is real treasure for collectors.
 The pitch uses brand new printed tiles, including an 8x16 tile with the penalty and goal box lines and 6x6 tiles carrying the halfway line and center circle.
 Two elements showed up in white for the first time here, the T-piece and the 3.2 shaft with 3.2 hole (72 of the latter).
-There's also the first appearance of a 1x4 brick in Medium Nougat, a color that had skipped that basic part for a decade.
+There is also the first appearance of a 1x4 brick in Medium Nougat, a color that had skipped that basic part for a decade.
 Recolor hunters get the Plate 1x3 with 2 knobs in red (25 of them) plus white 1x8x3 slopes and a big pile of white outside-bow plates that blew past the previous single-set record.
 At roughly 8 cents a piece it was fair value at launch, and those parts alone make it a fun one to strip for a MOC.

 Fun facts